dojo/site/content/blog/en/building-dojo-app.md

 ## Show me the Cart

 The `Cart` widget is a basic list of the Drinks that are in the Cart.
-It provides a look at the total for all the drinks and a way to remove drinks from the Cart.
+It provides a look at the total price for all the drinks and a way to remove drinks from the Cart.

 ```tsx
 // src/widgets/Cart.tsx